Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability: Method

 We formulate this problem as a bilevel optimization problem.
 The objective is to generate a small synthetic dataset $\X = \{(q_i, a_i)\}_{i=1}^n$ of question-answer pairs such that training $\pi_{\theta}^S$ on $\X$ with RL improves performance on the target domain. where \textsc{RL-update} describes the RL training procedure of the student on $\X$, yielding parameters $\theta'(\X)$, and $R$ denotes the updated student's performance on $\mathcal{D}_{train}$.

-Such bilevel optimization objectives have strong historical precedence in meta-learning \citep{Finn17maml,nichol2018firstordermetalearningalgorithms}, hyperparameter learning \citep{maclaurin2015hyperopt} and dataset distillation \citep{wang2018dataset, deng2022remember,feng2024embarrassingly}.
-In general, such approaches become intractable, requiring ``backpropagation through gradient descent'', unrolling the inner loop and taking meta-gradients.
-To avoid the computational difficulties of unrolling the inner loop, we instead instantiate objective (\ref{eq:obj}) as a nested meta-RL loop: \begin{itemize} \item \textbf{Outer (teacher) RL loop}: we train the teacher with RLOO \citep{ahmadian-etal-2024-back} to generate synthetic question-answer pairs. \item \textbf{Inner (student) RL loop}: we train the student with standard RLVR (also with RLOO) to answer the teacher-generated problems.
-We use the subsequent performance improvement of the student on $\mathcal{D}_{train}$ as the black-box reward signal for the teacher. \end{itemize}

-Critically, we do not assume automatic verification of synthetic question well-posedness or answer correctness (as \textit{e.g.,} in coding tasks in \citet{zhao2025absolute}).
-Instead, the teacher generates both the question and answer, treating the usefulness of the question as an emergent property of the teacher's reward signal.
-The key insight is to ground the teacher's objective in measured student progress on $\mathcal{D}_{train}$, rather than intrinsic proxies such as learnability, as done in prior work. \algoname only rewards a synthetic question-answer pair $(q_i, a_i)$ if training on it improves the student's performance on ground-truth problems.
+Such bilevel objectives have strong precedence in meta-learning \citep{Finn17maml,nichol2018firstordermetalearningalgorithms}, hyperparameter learning \citep{maclaurin2015hyperopt} and dataset distillation \citep{wang2018dataset}.
+In general, such approaches become intractable, requiring ``backpropagation through gradient descent'' .
+To avoid the associated computational difficulties, we instantiate objective (\ref{eq:obj}) as a nested meta-RL loop: \begin{itemize} \item \textbf{Outer RL loop}: Train the \textbf{teacher} with RLOO \citep{ahmadian-etal-2024-back} to generate question-answer pairs. \item \textbf{Inner RL loop}: Train the \textbf{student} with standard RLVR (also RLOO) on teacher-generated problems.
+The subsequent performance improvement of the student on $\mathcal{D}_{train}$ is the black-box reward signal for the teacher. \end{itemize} We do not assume automatic verification of synthetic question well-posedness or answer correctness (as \textit{e.g.,} in coding tasks in \citet{zhao2025absolute}).
+Instead, the teacher generates both the question and answer, treating the question utility as an emergent property of the teacher's reward signal.
+Critically, we ground the teacher's objective in measured student progress on $\mathcal{D}_{train}$, rather than intrinsic proxies such as learnability, as done in prior work. \algoname only rewards a synthetic question-answer pair if training on it improves student performance on ground-truth problems.
 This \textit{black-box grounding signal} tethers question generation to real learning progress, implicitly penalizing degenerate problems and reward hacking.
-Notably, the teacher is not shown the hard problems during training, but rather discovers useful stepping stones purely from this student improvement signal.
+The teacher is not shown the hard problems during training, but rather discovers useful stepping stones purely from this student improvement signal.

-In the following sections we detail the outer and inner RL loops.
-Our high-level procedure is shown in Figure \ref{fig:method}, with a full algorithm in Algorithm \ref{alg:detailed-appendix-ma}.